cchurch/api-docs/source/includes/_api_layout.md

 **name**          | string        | Layout name | true
 **types**         | array[string] | Specifies target(s) for layout.
 Multiple values are allowed | true
 **[configuration](#layout-configuration)** | json          | Json object of layout configuration | true
 shares            | array[array]  | Array of arrays, one per user account for whom sharing is enabled for this layout.
 Each string contains two field separated by comma.
-The first field is a user aid and the second field are permissions for the user. `'account'` specifies that the layout is shared with all users of the account.
+The first field is a user id and the second field are permissions for the user. `'account'` specifies that the layout is shared with all users of the account.
 Second field contains permissions for users in the account <br><br>Example: <br>[`'1005f2ed'`,`'RWDS'`] = user can view, change, delete or share this layout <br>[`'1005f2ed'`,`'RW'`] = user can view this layout and change this layout <br>[`'1005f2ed'`, `'R'`] = All users of the account can view this layout <br><br>Permissions for the user issuing the /layout GET are not included in this array

 > Json Response